tazee/tazee.github.io/yt-tools/index.md

 </div>

 ## Action Center
 Action Center sets Blender's Transform Pivot Point and Transform Orientation to behave similarly to Modo's Action Center.
 Action Center can be set from the Action Center tab in the Sidebar.
 The last Action Center set is highlighted in the SideBar.
 Turning off a highlighted Action Center sets the default Transform Pivot Point and Transform Orientation.
+If you want to specify the Pivot Point and Orientation separately, use the Pivot Point and Orientation toggle buttons.
+If the toggle button is off, the Pivot Point or Orientation will not be set.
 ### Automatic<br>
 Automatic moves the 3D Cursor position to the selection position and sets the Pivot Point to Cursor and Orientation to Global.
 ### Selection<br>